How to Start Seeds in Paper Pots

-There are hundreds of adorable examples of how you can start seeds in eggshells and toilet paper rolls floating around on the internet.
+There are hundreds of adorable examples of how to start seeds in eggshells and toilet paper rolls floating around on the internet.
 Pinterest has entire boards devoted to the subject and, as a consumer of all things gardening with kids, I’ve tried most of them.
 To save you the frustration and time of fiddling around with these (mostly) impractical methods of seed starting with kids, I present to you my time honoured tradition of how to make a paper seed pot with kids!
 Seriously, this is the most successful way to start seeds with kids…

-I am fond of using the paper seed pot maker.
+I am fond of using the paper pot maker.
 It is durable and water resistant, so we can use them outside in the garden classroom.
 These paper pot makers are tough enough to be dropped in the spring garden, wiped up or rinsed off, and used for decades to come.
-You can purchase them on amazon here, or if you are a west coaster, you can buy them from Westcoast seeds here.
+You can purchase them on Amazon here, or if you are a West Coaster, you can buy them from Westcoast Seeds here.

 The whole point of starting seeds is that they will eventually be transplanted into your garden.
 And when you are transplanting with kids, it can become a tricky business to the keep fragile stems and root systems intact.
 What I like about these paper pots is that they hold together well enough, but decompose nicely once in the soil.
 These paper seed pots are practical and easy – which is a school garden win!
 I usually upcycle old scholastic book catalogues for our paper pots because they are made of a very thin newsprint that decomposes quickly, and we have so many of them piling up in the corners of our classrooms!

 How to Make Paper Pots to Start Seeds in Your Classroom

 Even your youngest students can take on this task, and we often offer paper seed pot making as a centre starting in early March for our students in the garden classroom.